Sierra Chart Futures Order Routing Service With Data

 Additionally another benefit of this, is that all installed instances of Sierra Chart receive the order fill history from the server no matter what instance the trading occurred from, or whether or not the instance was connected to the trading server at the time of the order fills.
-So all installed instances of Sierra Chart set to use the Sierra Chart Order Routing service all stay in sync with trading activity.
+Therefore, all installed instances of Sierra Chart set to use the Sierra Chart Order Routing service all stay in full synchronization with trading activity.

 - Trouble-free and properly managed server-side OCO orders.

-- You still have the ability to use client-side managed OCO and Bracket orders.
-Trailing Stop orders are still always managed locally on the Sierra Chart client side.
+- Trailing Stop orders are still always managed locally on the Sierra Chart client side.